scientific-python/blog.scientific-python.org/content/posts/optree/pytrees/index.md

 ### PyTrees in Scientific Python

-Wouldn't it be nice to make workflows in the scientific python ecosystem _just work_ with any PyTree?
+Wouldn't it be nice to make workflows in the scientific Python ecosystem _just work_ with any PyTree?

 Giving semantic meaning to numeric data through PyTrees can be useful for applications outside of AI as well.
 Consider the following minimization of the [Rosenbrock](https://en.wikipedia.org/wiki/Rosenbrock_function) function: